 The hospitality and travel industries have attracted some of the most significant cybercrime incidents in the last few years, and there are several reasons for this.
 The sector deals with billions of transactions, uses rich customer data, and relies on many layers of third-party vendor technologies.
 This is a system ripe for sophisticated hackers to exploit.

 When Starwood Hotels and Resorts reported that its guest database of 500 million customers was stolen, it was shocking by virtue of the scale of the breach.
 But perhaps the most unexpected news is that while this “unauthorized access” was discovered in early September of this year, it can be traced back to 2014.

-You may remember that in 2015 Starwood had to notify customers of another massive data compromise:
+You may remember that in 2015 Starwood had to notify customers of another massive data breach:

 “Starwood informed consumers about the discovery of malware on computer systems involving Sheraton, Walt Disney World Dolphin, Weston, St. Regis, and W Hotel properties.
 While news of any data loss can cripple business relations, this announcement came just four days after Marriott International and Starwood announced a merger, involving a $12.2 billion buyout of Starwood by Marriott.”